Varun487/AIAlgoTrading/README.md

    - Build all docker containers and run it locally
         - Server
             - Setup Nginx server
-            - Make it serve django files
+            - Make it serve Django files
    - Run Django in a Production environment on the VM
         - Buy a domain
         - SSL certification